 Top Shot on the Pixel 3 is an AI feature that uses artificial intelligence to save a better photo than the one you snapped at any given moment.
 It basically takes a burst of images when you hit the shutter, and looks for mistakes like hair in your face, closed eyes, or blurry subjects.
 If any moment before or after you clicked was better, it’ll choose and save that for you — automatically.
 It’s just one of many things that makes the Pixel phone smarter than most.

-And, surprisingly, Google’s working on this same technology for videos, or what they’re calling “short videos”.
+And, surprisingly, Google just added the same technology to videos, with what they’re calling “short videos”.
 When taking a photo, if you tap and hold the shutter button, it will also save a mini video.
 You can get the best shot of that video, or great photos, all automatically.
-This isn’t available on the Pixel 4 yet, but when it arrives, it’ll come to the Pixel 3 at the same time.
+This is available now for the Pixel 3 and the newest Pixel 4.

 Recorder App & Live Transcribe

 Google’s all-new Recorder app looks like a powerful tool for students, journalists, business users, or anyone really.
 It’s a recording app that can also transcribe everything it hears, in real-time, without an internet connection.
 Furthermore, you can search for specific words, sounds (like music or clapping) and it’ll find those for you.

 So, you could record a 2-hour lecture in class and find specific areas or subjects in a matter of seconds.
 It looks pretty neat, and it’s not readily available for all Pixel devices right here.
 While Google’s videos all say “only on Pixel 4” we’ve already installed the app on our Pixel 3 and it works great.

 Furthermore, Google recently confirmed that the Recorder app will roll out to older Pixel devices in a future software update.
 That comment doesn’t specifically say the Pixel 3 either, which leads many to believe all Pixel devices will get the new Recorder and live-transcribing features.